isomerpages/nlb-biblioasia/_jan-to-mar-2013/Grave Matters: The Burial Registers in Singapore.md

 permalink: /vol-8/issue-4/jan-mar-2013/singapore-grave-burial/
 description: ""
 ---
+#### Besides being used to trace genealogy, burial registers are a precious, yet little known, resource that provides a glimpse into the lives and conditions of early Singapore life.

-On 11 January 1924, amidst the pouring rain, grave diggers at Bidadari Christian Cemetery lowered the bodies of Cecilia Lee Yew Seah, Jeanne Yon Ah Soo, M. Lee Yon Rie and Jules Hoh Chin into their shared final resting place.
+On 11 January 1924, amidst pouring rain, grave diggers at Bidadari Christian Cemetery lowered the bodies of Cecilia Lee Yew Seah, Jeanne Yon Ah Soo, M. Lee Yon Rie and Jules Hoh Chin into their shared final resting place.
 As two nuns in their black habits from the Convent of the Holy Infant Jesus (CHIJ) stood silently witnessing the burial of the four infants, the oldest of whom had only been seven months old, the gravediggers started shovelling soil back into grave number 363 of the French Roman Catholic Pauper division.
 This was their only burial of the day and they were eager to get out of the rain.[^1] After all, infants from the convent orphanage seemed to die like flies.
 The nuns would come again tomorrow to deliver more baby corpses for burial.

 <img style="width:80%;" src="/images/Vol%208%20issue%204/GraveMatters/bidadari%20cemetary.jpeg">
  <div style="background-color: white;">The Bidadari Christian Cemetery.
 Burial registers offer a glimpse into the lives and conditions of early Singapore life. <i>Courtesy of National Archives of Singapore.</i></div>

 Cecilia Lee Yew Seah, Jeanne Yon Ah Soo, M. Lee Yon Rie and Jules Hoh Chin were individuals of no particular significance in Singapore’s history.
-They were, however, four of the 584 infants buried in Bidadari Christian Cemetery in 1924, a year in which the cemetery recorded a total of 960 internments.
-Together with death certificates, birth certificates, grave inscriptions and obituaries, the burial registers have commonly been used in tracing genealogy.[^2] However, the use of burial registers in writing social history has to date gone undiscovered.
+They were, however, four of the 584 infants buried in Bidadari Christian Cemetery in 1924, a year in which the cemetery recorded a total of 960 interments.
+Together with death certificates, birth certificates, grave inscriptions and obituaries, burial registers have commonly been used to trace genealogy.[^2] However, the use of burial registers in writing social history has to date gone undiscovered.
 The astonishingly high number of infant deaths and the circumstances under which they died are but one of the fascinating stories that can be derived from the burial registers.

 #### **The Burial Registers in Singapore**